odant/conan-jscript/src/doc/api/n-api.md

 ### Fatal errors

-In the event of an unrecoverable error in a native module, a fatal error can be thrown to immediately terminate the process.
+In the event of an unrecoverable error in a native addon, a fatal error can be thrown to immediately terminate the process.

 #### `napi_fatal_error`